 - In order for the cake batter to mix quickly and evenly, all ingredients need to be room temperature or slightly warm.

-- Don’t underbake this cake, it should be a deep golden brown as much of the moisture from the rhubarb will soak into the cake which will keep it from drying out.
+- Don’t underbake this cake, it should be golden brown because much of the moisture from the rhubarb will soak into the cake which will keep it from drying out.

 Nutrition